 Roundworm Symptoms and Complications

 Roundworms are rarely life-threatening, but massive infestations may cause intestinal damage, or rarely bowel obstruction or even rupture.
-More commonly, roundworms interfere with absorption of puppy food.
+More commonly, roundworms interfere with the absorption of puppy food.
 The adult worms live in your dog's intestinal tract where they eat the partially digested food meant for your dog.
 This can lead to malnourishment in a small puppy, and your dog may show weakness, weight loss, and reduced growth.

 Puppies with roundworms often have a potbellied appearance.
 They may also develop a dull coat since the worms take away nutrients that keep the coat looking healthy.
 Heavy worm loads can cause diarrhea or mucus in the stool.
 Puppy owners typically diagnose the worms themselves when they see the spaghetti-like masses passed in the stool or vomited.
 Your veterinarian also can diagnose roundworms by examining a sample of the puppy’s stool under the microscope and finding the immature eggs, which confirms adult worms are present in the intestines.